Opinion | The GOP campaign to sink Neera Tanden isn’t about ‘hypocrisy.’ It’s worse.

 Tanden surprised skeptics by working hard to assuage the concerns of lawmakers.
 “She really did reach out to everyone and apologize, and busted her tail, and said all the right things,” one senior Democratic official said.
 “What’s happened is deeply sad in a lot of ways because she’s thrown herself into the work.
 She took time to really dig in and learn about Republican priorities and the work of OMB.
 Recognizing the challenge, I think she has done almost twice as much as other nominees.”

-Nobody can read this and seriously conclude that Republicans actually believe what they’ve said about all this: That Biden’s desire to keep Tanden as OMB chief will imperil his ability to carry out his promise to work across the aisle and restore unity.
+Nobody can read this and seriously conclude that Republicans actually believe what they’ve said about all this: that Biden’s desire to keep Tanden as OMB chief will imperil his ability to carry out his promise to work across the aisle and restore unity.

 The point is the opposite: It’s to spread around a fog of confusion designed to deceive people about what Biden actually meant by his unity promise, and to use that deception to portray Biden as reneging on it.